DeviceIoControl/Windows-GetFileHash/README.md

 # Windows-GetFileHash
-Small multithreaded application that gets the various hash values for a file created in C#.
+Small multithreaded C# application that gets the various hash values for a file.

 ### Supported hash functions
 - MD5